Ahmedmohllal/Train-Tracking-system/README.md

 An Application for tracking the movement of the train by entering the train id will appear on Google Map, and can also know the dates of trains by determining the take-off station and the arrival station and the type of train, and will know the dates of all trains.

-## Technologies :-
+## Technologies
-web services (Volley),
+- Web services (Volley).
-firebase,
+- Firebase SDK.
-Google map Api,
+- Google Maps API.
-fragment and
+- Fragments.
-Gson
+- JSON.

 ## About Train Tracking App
 - An Android app that tracking the movement of the train and know the dates of trains